UVicAMOlab/swp-polarimeter/README.md

 *Using a rotating quarter-waveplate, a photodiode, and a few Python scripts, we are able to produce real-time visualization of the polarization state of incident light.
 This fully intergrated system is easily calibrated and an affordable alternative to other fussy optical technologies making it ideal for reasearch laboratories and educational environments.*

-# Real-time Detection for Polarization of Incident Light
+# Real-time Detection of Polarization of Incident Light

 Initially, we use the API provided by the DAQ hat to acquire a fixed number of samples for processing; typically this is 1000 samples at 20 ksps when the waveplate is spinning between 4500 to 5500 RPM.
 The raw data input is then divided into segments.
 Each segment is numerically integrated to determine the Fourier coefficients, and furthermore, the Stokes parameters and polarzation state.
 To minimize any statistical errors, the mean result over several segments is considered and the display is refreshed at a rate of 4 Hz.